-HEALTH has an external review agency that performs reviews of final medical necessity decisions.
-This agency is not connected to Neighborhood in any way.
+Rhode Island Office of the Health Insurance Commissioner designates three (3) external review agencies that perform reviews of final medical necessity decisions.
+These agencies are not connected to Neighborhood in any way.

 Please note that appeals for coverage of services excluded from coverage under your plan are not eligible for external review.
 This external review is voluntary.
 This means you may choose to participate in this level of appeal, or you may file suit in an appropriate court of law.